jonorthwash/basic-turkic-word-list/README.md

   * Sometimes the choice is arbitrary and forced as to which word is chosen
   * Often this approach hides the existence of cognates
 * Sometimes cognates are favoured because of how dictionary was built.
+* Some data is probably not perfect, for a variety of reasons:
+  * Differences in sources
+  * Inconsistency with translations
+  * Lack of actual knowledge of the language

+Please feel free to suggest ways to improve upon any of these (through the issue tracker), or submit fixes (via a pull request).

 ## Sources
 * Much of the basic wordlist was built from [StarLing's Turkic etymological database](http://starling.rinet.ru/cgi-bin/query.cgi?basename=\data\alt\turcet&root=config&morpho=0)